 When did Lent become a 40-day period?

-In the 7th century, the church established the 40-day-period of Lent, comprised of penitence and preparation, yet there is evidence that some believers observed had been doing that centuries earlier.
+In the 7th century, the church established the 40-day-period of Lent, which was comprised of penitence and preparation, yet there is evidence that some believers had been doing having similar observances centuries earlier.

 Why is Lent 40 days long?

 In the 7th century, the church established that Lent would be 40 days long.
-The number 40 comes from the amount of days that Christ spent in the wilderness.
+The number 40 comes from the number of days that Christ spent in the wilderness.
 Matthew 4:1-2 read, “Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
 After fasting forty days and forty nights, he was hungry.”
+(Also see Why Did Protestants Leave the Catholic Church?)

 What is penitence?

 Penitence comes from a Latin word meaning “to repent” as in to regret or be sorry for something.
-In the Protestant tradition, pertinence and repentance are used synonymous.
-The Catholic sacrament of “penance” as a different meaning.
+In the Protestant tradition, pertinence and repentance are used synonymously.
+The Catholic sacrament of “penance” has a different meaning.
 The season of Lent is, in part, for people to turn from sin and reset their pursuit of holiness.
+(Also see Protestant vs Reformed: What’s the Difference?)

 Do Protestants fast during Lent?